 Exercising to feel the difference is one of the principles of intuitive eating.
 I talk with clients about this, especially since I have many runners coming in to see me.
 Movement often comes up in nutrition counseling, and I like to evaluate whether someone is exercising out of enjoyment or if it seems more like an exercise addiction.
+The idea of intuitive movement isn’t anything novel, but in today’s diet culture day and age, it becomes more and more important.

 I’m not qualified to give exercise prescriptions since I’m not a personal trainer.
 Instead, the reason it comes up is because I want to know about a client’s relationship to exercise.
 How do they view it?
 Why do they do it?
 Is it enjoyable?
 What does an exercise addition look like?